manufakturedelweiss/i18n/README.md

 This allows other people to quickly skim a file for any remaining work.
 It also allows us to check automatically how much translation work is done for a given language.

+## Working with GitHub

+You'll need a GitHub account to make changes here.
+No worries, they are free.

+If you're familiar with git/GitHub, you can fork the repository, and submit a pull request.
+If you like, we can give you write access to the repository so you can commit your changes directly.
+Get in touch (see below) if you'd like that.

+If not, you can simply make the changes through the GitHub repository:

+ - Navigate to the file you want to edit, and click the pencil icon
+ - Make your changes, and add a little message at the bottom under **Propose file change**
+ - Then, click the **Propose file change** button to submit your work

 ## Questions / Suggestions / Coordination